-Enter the partner's share, if any, of the Enterprise Zone Credit that is passed through to the partners.
+Enter the shareholder's pro rata share of the Enterprise Zone Credit that is passed through to the shareholders.

 If, for regular tax purposes, you elected the optional 60-month write-off under IRC section 59(e) for all property in this category, skip lines 16-19.
 No adjustments are necessary.